 Note: In order to replace a stolen item, Blue Cross requires you to submit documentation, such as a police report, with the request.
+Your Plan does not cover:

 - the replacement of a lost, stolen or destroyed Durable Medical Equipment, prosthetic or orthotic if the above criteria is not met; and - for more than one lost, stolen or destroyed Durable Medical Equipment, prosthetic or orthotic per Calendar Year.